martinfrances107/rust_d3_geo/README.md

 Currently we have 84% code coverage ( as reported by cargo tarpaulin )

-## Notes on performance
+## Benchmarking

+rust_d3_geo_voronoi uses this library, and it contains a benchmark which contains an exact port of a benchmark committed in its counterpart javascript library [ d3-geo-voronoi library ].
+Based on this comparitive benchmark rust is only about 5-10% faster.

+We have two benchmarks, based on the ring and graticule examples ( see above. )

-This code performs only slighty better than the JS version.
-So I am looking into making this library multi threaded.
+As this code performs only slighty better than the JS version I am looking into making this library multi threaded.

-* I am about to implement benchmarking.

 * [rayon](https://docs.rs/rayon/latest/rayon/index.html) is rust's crate for multithread support.
 I have made extensive use of iterators when porting the code and rayon support the easy conversion of single threaded iterators to multithread iterators.